 DOWNLOAD OUR FREE GUIDE “TOP 10 WAYS TO USE A VIRTUAL ASSISTANT

 Have Questions?
 CONTACT US HERE.

 Another reason why hiring a virtual employee is a safe decision is that a virtual employee presents a reduced risk of theft.
 When you hire an employee, there is always a possibility that the employee isn’t an honest person; there is always some chance that this employee may steal from the company in one form or another.
 Fortunately, with virtual employees, this risk is greatly reduced.
 Given their remote status, virtual employees are much less likely to steal from the company.
 Of course, even with remote employees, there is always the possibility of theft, especially if that virtual employee has access to online company banking.
 But, on the whole, the risk is much lower.

 Termination Is Usually Easier

-The third reason why hiring a remote employee is a safe decision is because the termination of employment is much less stressful, for both parties.
-Of course, the termination is always a difficult thing, and this is still true for remote workers just as it is for in-house employees.
+The third reason why hiring a remote employee is a safe decision is that the termination of employment is much less stressful for both parties.
+Of course, termination is always a difficult thing, and this is still true for remote workers, just as it is for in-house employees.
 However, with virtual employees, the stress involved in termination is reduced a bit because of the physical distance.
 Normally, when you terminate an in-house employee, there is a great deal of stress; there are strong emotions involved, and these emotions can only be amplified when the employee is in-house.
 Because virtual employees aren’t in-house, the emotions involved are usually easier to assuage, and this is beneficial to all parties.